seanwo/how-to/vhs/vhs.md

 title=Joanna's Performance
 ```
 Notice that the START and END timestamps are in milliseconds.
-You can then test these chapter timestamps and adjust them as necessary with player that supports chapters like Quicktime.
+You can then test these chapter timestamps and adjust them as necessary with a player that supports chapters like Quicktime.

 ## Generating a Thumbnail

-If you want to extract a frame from your video at a timestamp to use as a thumbnail use the following command:
+If you want to extract a single frame from your video at a specified timestamp to use as a thumbnail use the following command:
 ```console
 ffmpeg -ss 00:00:03 -i remastered.mp4 -frames:v 1 thumbnail.jpg
 ```

 ## Upload to YouTube

-Use YouTube studio to upload your content, check for copyright violations, and set your metadata before publishing.
+Use YouTube Studio to upload your content, check for copyright violations, and set your metadata before publishing.

 Similiar to chapter metadata your descriptions can contain chapter timestamps.